Aggregation analysis tools

 Why is aggregation useful?

-You may reasonably ask: Why should I aggregate points to polygons when point clustering takes care of aggregation for me on the fly?
+You may reasonably ask: Why should I aggregate points to polygons when clustering takes care of aggregation for me on the fly?

 1. The point dataset is too large to cluster client-side.
 Some point datasets are so large they cannot reasonably be loaded to the browser and visualized with good performance.
 Aggregating points to a polygon layer allows you to represent the data in a performant way.